Crystal Crane Hot Springs Reviews & Guide

 You have several accommodation options in cabins.
 They are simple but comfortable and atmospheric.
 One of the options is a bunkhouse with a private bath.
 Another option is waterfront cabins close to the pond, located next to the shower and bathroom facilities.
 The other option is the 5th wheel camper, which you can rent, with 1 Queen bed and a couch that pulls out into a double bed.
 There is also a three-bedroom Ranch House, perfect for families.

 Prices vary depending on your choice.
-They start at $ 60 for the room in Sage Inn without a bathroom.
-Water Front Cabin is $70.00; Bunkhouse is $90.00, Large Units – for six people $240.
+They start at $ 99 for a room in Sage Inn without a bathroom.
+Check the details on the official website.

-So check possibilities best suits your needs at the Crane Hot Springs or call (541) 493-2312
+So check the possibilities best suits your needs at the Crane Hot Springs or call (541) 493-2312

 Crystal Crane Hot Springs RV Park